 The first semester classes are held in our classroom at Southern Maine Community College where the basic sciences, care and safety of the patient, and principles of operating room technique are taught and demonstrations are presented.
 Students are given the opportunity to practice techniques and procedures in a laboratory setting.
 The latter portion of this semester is spent introducing the student to the common basic surgical procedures.
 The first semester is designed to give the student a strong background in the knowledge, skills, and attitudes which are necessary for clinical practice.
 Click here to download our course catalog (.pdf).

 Our classroom at Southern Maine Community College

 The student spends the second six months of the program in the operating room to develop practical experience.
 Each student spends three weeks in each of the surgical services.
-The students have the opportunity to rotate through several specialty areas at Maine Medical Center and nearby surgicenters.
+The students also have the opportunity to rotate through several specialty areas at MMC Center and nearby surgicenters.

 Monday-Friday 6:45am-2:30pm (with some variance)